PennRobotics/abc2pdf-action/README.md

    cBAG | AG F2 | DCDE | F2 F2 |
    CCDE | FF G2 | cBAG | F2 B2 | F4 ||
 ```

+## Notes

+The output of _abc2svg_ is about twice as large as _abcm2ps_ for a single tune (173%).
+This size difference narrows to nearly the same size for three tunes (105%).